chrisnoonan98675/site/xl-release/how-to/jira-plugin.markdown

 ## Update issues

 The **Jira: Update Issues** task type updates multiple issues in JIRA.
+It is supported in XL Release 4.8.0 and later.

 The following properties are available: